nblstrue/Simple-Local-Data-Base-in-C/README.md

 * (done) Function `find_info` in the works (bool type used in the wrong way)

-### Update V1.2 - Overhaul of the Project (December 2025)
+### Update V1.5 - Overhaul of the Project (December 2025)

-* Function 'modify_people' in the works (modify a single information from a person)
+* Function 'modify_people', 'orga_people', 'pick_info', 'total_people' in the works (modify a single information from a person)
+* Will be using a struct array to store people in memory before writing them to the file
 * Quality of life updates (updating ways of coding, small errors)

-### Update V1.3 - A Local Web (January 2026)

-* Create a local website linked to the local data base (Probably with a microchip or entirely Local to the files in the pc)
+*
 ### Update V2 - A Cool Local Interface (January 2026)

 * Using Raylib 5.0 to completely change the looks for the project